miekg/dnsv2/README.md

 * Make RRSet a first class citizen, i.e get those from a message, mem friendly struct?

 * Implement compression for CNAME, MX, NS, PTR, and SOA.

+* unpackXXXX need to take uint16, instead of int.